z-ninja/z-dsa/README.md

 One time signature schema.

-INSPIRAITON:
+# INSPIRAITON:
 Shamir's secret threshold and Lamport signature schema.

+# GOAL:
-GOAL:Keep security while reducing keys and signature size.
+Keep security while reducing keys and signature size.

-WARNING: Do not use this in production yet.
+# WARNING: Do not use this in production yet.
 It is not tested enough.
 I am not an expert, but I would like to see opinions if experienced persons about my work.

-INSTALL
+# INSTALL
 ```javascript
 npm i z-dsa
 ```